shxuryaaz/BlackSwan-Credit-system/README.md

 4. **Optional**: Select specific issuer ID for targeted analysis
 5. **Real-time Results**: View immediate score impact and explanation

-*Perfect for testing those "what if" scenarios that keep analysts up at night* 😴

 **Example News Analysis**:
 ```